foreverphoenix/the-phoenix-flavour/content/tpf/initial-setup/step-4.md

 ![MO2 Update EXEs](/Pictures/tpf/initial-setup/mo2-update-exes.png)

+## MO2 Plugins

+Mod Organizer 2 is extendable with third-party plugins.

+### Crash Log Tools

+Crash Log Tools by Parapets improves crash logs created by [a mod](https://www.nexusmods.com/skyrimspecialedition/mods/59596) that will be installed later on.

+- Download [Crash Log Tools](https://www.nexusmods.com/skyrimspecialedition/mods/66743?tab=files) from the Nexus (click the **Manual Download** button).
+- Open the archive and extract the folder inside to `\Mod Organizer 2\plugins\`

 ## Test Run

 Finally we can open Mod Organizer 2 again which should now be using the new Stock Game folder.
 Let's try launching Skyrim through MO2 to make sure everything was updated correctly.